K. T. Oslin: 1966–1986: Broadway, commercials and beginnings in Nashville

-1986–1993: 80's Ladies and commercial breakout
+1987–1993: 80's Ladies and commercial breakout

-In December 1986, RCA released Oslin's first label single, titled "Wall of Tears."
+In January 1987, RCA released Oslin's first label single, titled "Wall of Tears".
 Despite breaking into the top 40, the song failed to become a major hit.
-In 1987, the label issued the self-penned "80's Ladies," which became her first major hit.
+In April, the label issued the self-penned "80's Ladies", which became her first major hit.
 Oslin had written the tune several years prior in small chunks over time.
 "I thought it was one of those show pieces.
 I never dreamed or thought it would be a single," she stated in 2011.
 The single peaked at number seven on the Billboard Hot Country Songs chart in July and went to number four on the RPM Country Singles chart in Canada.
 It would later win the Grammy Award for Best Female Country Vocal Performance and Song of the Year at the Country Music Association Awards.
 Oslin became the CMA's first female artist to win the Song of the Year accolade.
 "80's Ladies" also received a positive response from critics.
 Steve Huey of Allmusic called the track "anthemic," while Mary Bufwack and Robert K. Oermann called it "the anthem of a generation."
 Bill Friskics-Warren of The New York Times compared its piano sound to that of Jackson Browne.
-In July 1987, Oslin's debut studio album of the same name was released on RCA.
+On June 30, 1987, Oslin's debut studio album of the same name was released on RCA.
 It became the highest-charting album by a female country artist in 20 years, topping the Billboard Top Country Albums chart in February 1988.
 It was also her highest-charting release on the Billboard 200 reaching a peak of 68 in March 1988.
 It would later certify platinum in the United States for selling over one million copies.
 Both of the follow-up singles to "80's Ladies" ("Do Ya" and "I'll Always Come Back") reached number one on the country chart.

 Oslin's musical success allowed her to become more financially stable.
 By 1988, she purchased her first house, but was rarely home due to a demanding tour schedule.
 That year, she toured with Alabama and George Strait, and recorded her second album for RCA.
 In August 1988, This Woman was released.
 Oslin wrote (or co-wrote) all ten of the album's tracks.
 According to Oslin, This Woman reflected the modern thinking of middle-aged women of the eighties.
 The project received critical acclaim from various publications.
 Alex Henderson of Allmusic gave it a three-star rating, calling it "a generally appealing release that successfully balances commercial and artistic considerations."
 Rolling Stone named it one of their "12 Classic Albums" in 2018 and found it to define female independence.
 Rock critic Robert Christgau gave the album a "B" rating, praising the album's defiance of gender roles in the Nashville establishment.
-It produced the number one hit, "Hold Me," which would also win her a second Grammy award.
+It produced the number one hit, "Hold Me", which would also win her a second Grammy award.
 It was followed by the top five hits, "Hey Bobby" and its title track.